When Socializing Looks Unsocial

 When we connect with our kids and genuinely appreciate what they are discovering through their use of phones, computers and tablets, we begin to see that they are learning valuable skills that will usher them into the future, shaping them into productive adults who are ready for our changing world.
 A relationship free of distrust and criticism goes a long way towards helping our kids open up about the what, when and why of their online activity.
 Being a willing partner to your child around screen time helps them develop the skills needed to communicate effectively and solve problems in the information age.
 As a trusted partner, our opinions and suggestions matter to our kids and we become a valuable influence to their online life.
 We are in a position to help them navigate the social ups and downs as well as help propel them forward into an unknown world.

-Our society as a whole would have us believe that it's unsocial for our kids to sit at a computer for extended amounts of time.
+Society would have us believe that it's unsocial for our kids to sit at a computer for extended amounts of time.
 But socialization today means something different than it did just a few short years ago.
 What was true then is no longer true today.
 Keeping an open mind and strong connection with our children will help them navigate the new social norms and make way for the future of communication in the technology age.

 Michelle Conaway lives at the beach with her husband and sons.
 She coordinated the wildly popular Texas Unschoolers Conference every spring (pre-Covid) and founded the Facebook groups: Texas Unschoolers ' and Creative Unschooling Kids.